 Next to the green Capri, two tiny rocky islands are peering from the hazy sea.
-Via Matteotti is strewn with gorgeous villas and chic hotels emerging from oases of olive trees and cypresses.
+Via Matteotti is sprinkled with gorgeous villas and chic hotels emerging from oases of olive trees and cypresses.
 The diversity of vegetation is something else in Capri.
 I’m half intoxicated by the fragrant citrus, rosemary, cypress and the entire plant life on this island!

 I look down at the windy paved Via Krupp that leads to Marina Piccola wishing I had more time to afford a quick swim.
 No such luxury.
 A tourist’s life is a hustle!
 In my case, a hustle job I love.